Learning Regularization Functionals for Inverse Problems: A Comparative Study: Overview of Regularizer Architectures

 \subsection{Input Convex Neural Network}

 Several approaches to learning both convex as well as nonconvex $\regularizer$ are based on \glsxtrfullpl{icnn} \cite{amos2017icnn}.
 There, we constrain the $\vec W_i$ and $\psi_i$ such that \eqref{eq:feedforward} is a convex functional.
 For this, we use the fact that convexity is preserved under non-negative linear combinations and composition with a convex non-decreasing function.
 Thus, \eqref{eq:feedforward} is convex if the $\psi_i$ are convex and non-decreasing, and the $\vec W_i$ have non-negative entries.
-In \cite{amos2017icnn}, the latter is enforced via zero clipping, i.e., by projecting the entries to the non-negative numbers after every training step.
-An alternative is to use positive parameterizations of the weights, such as quadratic or exponential ones.
 The activation functions $\psi$ from Section \ref{sec:CNN} satisfy these properties.
+In \cite{amos2017icnn}, the non-negativity of the $\vec W_i$ is enforced via zero clipping, i.e., by projecting the entries to the non-negative numbers after every training step.
+An alternative is to use positive parameterizations of the weights, for example via the exponential function.

 For our experiments, we use an \gls{icnn} with two layers and no skip connections, namely